anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Extension Versioning

-As stated in (#extension_identifier), RDAP extensions are opaque and they posses no explicit version despite the fact that some extension identifiers include trailing numbers.
+As stated in (#extension_identifier), RDAP extensions are opaque, and they possess no explicit version despite the fact that some extension identifiers include trailing numbers.
 That is, RDAP extensions without an explicitly defined versioning scheme are opaquely versioned.